|

 possibility of using some acts of deterrence after exhausting peaceful

-means in case any party tries to control the River Nile�. [xx]
+means in case any party tries to control the River Nile�. [xx] The Egyptian warlike attitude was confirmed only a year

 later, in 1992, when the Egyptian parliament was given an up-to-date